breatn/Inlin/README.md

 # Inlin
 MacOS automation software

 Inlin is a macOS automation library that uses C++ with embedded Python via Pybind11.
 It provides functions for performing mouse automation, keyboard automation, screen operations, and flow control.
-The software exposes these capabilities through the Python module `macos_autogui`.
+The software exposes these capabilities through the Python module `inlin`.

 ## Features